cesanta/mongoose/UserManual.md

   the Manual should be of help.
 Note: the syntax changes from time to time, so updating the config file might be necessary after executable update.

+- Embedding with OpenSSL on Windows might fail because of calling convention.
+  To force Mongoose to use `__stdcall` convention, add `/Gz` compilation flag in Visual Studio compiler.

 # Embedding
 Embedding Mongoose is easy.
 Copy [mongoose.c](https://github.com/valenok/mongoose/blob/master/mongoose.c) and